Risks and Failures of Digital Transformation: Real Cases and Lessons

 Company leaders still often treat IT modernization as a vanity project that will make the company look visionary, futuristic, and positive.
 They begin adopting new technologies without goals, guiding principles, or metrics to measure success.
 Such projects drag on, exceed budgets, and collapse under scrutiny.

-Different departments may have conflicting transformation goals.
-For example, engineering may want to solve complex problems that lead to promotions; marketing may want to increase traffic regardless of whether it converts into customers; sales may focus on closing deals and rarely communicate with the rest of the organization.
+Different parts of an organization may have conflicting transformation goals.
+For example, the engineering team may want to solve complex problems that lead to promotions; marketing may want to increase traffic regardless of whether it converts into customers; sales focuses on closing deals and rarely communicates with the rest of the organization.
 Without a shared vision, it is hard to secure funding and implement transformation initiatives.

 No Change Management Strategy